The-AI-Alliance/the-ai-alliance.github.io/docs/index.markdown

           </ul>
         </td>
         <td>
-           A Model Context Protocol (MCP) Gateway.
-Serves as a central management point for tools, resources, and prompts that can be accessed by MCP-compatible LLM applications.
-Converts REST API endpoints to MCP, composes virtual MCP servers with added security and observability, and converts between protocols (stdio, SSE).
+           A Model Context Protocol (MCP) Gateway that serves as a central management point for tools, resources, and prompts.
+It can be accessed by MCP-compatible LLM applications.
+It converts REST API endpoints to MCP, composes virtual MCP servers with added security and observability, and converts between protocols (e.g., stdio, SSE, etc.).
 (Principal developer: <a href="https://ibm.com" target="_blank">IBM</a>)
         </td>
       </tr>
       <tr>